 Native to India, Nepal, and Northern Africa, ashwagandha is a herbaceous shrub from the nightshade family.
-One of the most significant plants in Ayurvedic medicine is Ashwagandha, also referred to as Indian ginseng or winter cherry.
 It has been used for thousands of years as a dietary supplement to treat a variety of illnesses, strengthen the immune system, and lower stress and anxiety.

 Ashwagandha is an easy-to-grow indoor plant that requires little upkeep.
 It doesn't mind using soil and fertilizers, although it does appreciate a dry, sunny environment.
 What you need to know about addressing its optimal growing demands is provided here.